tommasomoretti/nameless-analytics/README.md

 Main features:
 - Fully integrated with Google Consent Mode: tracks events only when analytics_storage is granted or tracks all events regardless of analytics_storage value
 - Single Page Application tracking
-- JSON e-commerce data structure that supports custom objects or complies with GA4 standards.
+- JSON e-commerce data structure that supports custom objects or complies with GA4 standards
 - Cross-domain tracking for stitching users and sessions across multiple websites
 - Custom acquisition URL parameters, there's no need to use UTM parameters exclusively
 - Libraries ca be loaded from CDN or from custom location